bunq/postman/README.md

 7. Run `Create an installation`, `Add the device`, `Add a session` in that order.
 They will create everything needed for using public API, including RSA keys, session and installation tokens.
 For you reference all those values will be set in the environment.
-8. Run `Get monetary accounts` to check that everything is working properly.
+8. Run `GET - List monetary accounts` to check that everything is working properly.
 If it does, you can modify that request to do whatever you wanted to do and "Save as" for you future use.

 ### How does it work?